panzerdp/dmitripavlutin.com/posts/152-hoc-functions/index.md

 The numbers are the input, and the function `calculate()` returns the sum &mdash; the output.

-What about implementing a more universal function that would support more operations on numbers: addition, multiplication, and more.
+What about implementing a more universal function to support more operations on numbers: addition, multiplication, and more.
 How would you implement that?

 Let's see what the concept of the higher-order functions is, and how it can make `calculate()` function more universal in regards to operations it can support.